explosion/sense2vec/README.md

 ### Pretrained vectors

-To use the vectors, download the `.tar.gz` archive and pass the extracted directory to `Sense2Vec.from_disk` or `Sense2VecComponent.from_disk`.
+To use the vectors, download the archive(s) and pass the extracted directory to `Sense2Vec.from_disk` or `Sense2VecComponent.from_disk`.
 The vector files are **attached to the GitHub release**.
 Large files have been split into multi-part downloads.

 | Vectors              |   Size | Description                  | 📥 Download (zipped)                                                                                                                                                                                                                                                                                 |
 | -------------------- | -----: | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |